stelios7-bit/Medical-Inventory/README.md

-# Java Backend Project - Medicine Management
+# Java Backend Project - Medicine Inventory Management

 This is a Java web application built using:
 - JDBC